MillenniumDB/wukong-engine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a bug or unexpected behavior in the project
+about: Report a bug or unexpected behavior
 title: "Describe the bug briefly (e.g. Crash when loading config)"
 labels: bug
 assignees: ''
 ---

-## Description
+## 🐞 Description

-A clear and concise description of what the bug is.
+Describe the bug clearly and concisely.

-## Steps to Reproduce
+## 🔁 Steps to Reproduce

-1. Go to '...'
+1. ...
-2. Run '...'
+2. ...
-3. See error
+3. ...

-## Expected Behavior
+## 💥 Expected vs. Actual Behavior

+**Expected:**
-What did you expect to happen?
+What you expected to happen.

-## Screenshots (optional)

-If applicable, add screenshots to help explain your problem.
+**Actual:**
+What actually happened.

-## Environment
+## 🧪 Environment

-- OS: [e.g. Windows 11, Ubuntu 22.04]
+- OS: (e.g. Windows 11, Ubuntu 22.04)
-- Python version: [e.g. 3.10]
+- Python version: (e.g. 3.13)
-- Package version: [e.g. v0.1.2]
+- Project version: (e.g. v0.1.0)

-## Additional Context
+## 📎 Additional Context

-Any other information that might help us debug the issue.
+Screenshots, logs, error messages, or any other information useful to debug the issue.

+## ✅ Checklist

+- [ ] I’ve searched for similar issues
+- [ ] I’ve tested with the latest version of the project